jwhitham/pico-wifi-settings/doc/INTEGRATION.md

 ```
 The following steps go through the process in more detail for
 a [CMake](https://cmake.org) project stored in Git,
 similar to all of the official Pico projects.
+If you are using
+[Bazel](https://bazel.build) then there are some [Bazel-specific instructions](/doc/BAZEL.md).

-You can also look at [a simple example](../example) with about 150
+You can also look at [a simple example](/example) with about 150
-lines of C code, or the more complex [setup app](doc/SETUP_APP.md).
+lines of C code, or the more complex [setup app](/doc/SETUP_APP.md).

 ## Import pico-wifi-settings